laytya/LilSparkysWorkshop-vanilla/README.md

 The Cost column simply sums up the costs for each reagent and reports the total.

 Tooltips for each column give more details about the price breakdowns LSW is considering.

+##Changelog
+v0.6

+Updeted way to catch prices.
+Now it calculate all from AUX market value, not averedge.
+SO u need Scan daily price to get right prices.
+You can do Right-Click on ingradient or item in ATSW while AUX open.
+Also it will get crafted ingradient price, not AUX price, if  you can craft it.

+>[!NOTE]
+>**NOT WORKING w/ ATSW2**
+>and NOT updated yet for 1.17.2 TWoW